Khaalex1/Genetic_Algo_and_PSO_for_Optimisation/README.md

 # GA and PSO for optimisation

+Authors : Alexandre Kha and Raphaël Valeri

 This repository implementats two well-known optimization algorithms PSO (Particle Swarm Optimization) and GA (Genetic Algorithm) from scratch (without using specific optimization library) designed during a coursework of the Biologically Inspired Computation course at Heriot-Watt University.

-Authors : Alexandre Kha and Raphaël Valeri

-Date : 28th November 2022

 ## Code running